jundalisay/sp/content/en/research/voltaire/newton/part-1/chapter-08.md

 If ever one ought to say audax Japeti genus [the bold race of Japetus], it is in regard to the research men have dared to undertake on these first elements, which seem to be placed at an infinite distance from the sphere of our knowledge.

+Newton’s opinion is most modest.

-Perhaps nothing is more modest than Newton’s opinion, who confined himself to believing that the elements of matter are matter—that is, an extended and impenetrable being, into whose intimate nature the understanding cannot penetrate; that God can divide it to infinity as He can annihilate it, but that He does not do so, and that He maintains these extended and indivisible parts to serve as the foundation for all the productions of the universe.
+He confined himself to believing that:
+- the elements of matter are matter—that is, an extended and impenetrable being, into whose intimate nature the understanding cannot penetrate
+- God can divide it to infinity as He can annihilate it, but that He does not do so
+- God maintains these extended and indivisible parts to serve as the foundation for all the productions of the universe.

-Perhaps, on the other hand, nothing is more bold than the flight Leibniz took when, starting from his principle of sufficient reason, he attempted to penetrate, if possible, into the very heart of causes and into the inexplicable nature of these elements.
+Leibniz' flight is most bold.

+His principle of sufficient reason attempted to penetrate into:
+- the very heart of causes
+- the inexplicable nature of these elements.

+{{< l a="Leibniz" >}}
-“Every body,” he says, “is composed of extended parts; but of what are these extended parts composed?
+Every body is composed of extended parts; but of what are these extended parts composed?
 They are, at present,” he continues, “divisible and divided to infinity; you therefore never find anything but extension.
 Now, to say that extension is the sufficient reason for extension, is to argue in a circle, it is to say nothing; therefore one must find the reason, the cause of extended beings, in beings that are not extended, in simple beings, in monads; matter is therefore nothing but an assemblage of simple beings.”
+{{< /l >}}

 We have already seen in the chapter on the Soul that, according to Leibniz, each simple being is subject to change; but its alterations, its successive determinations which it receives, cannot come from outside, for the reason that this being is simple, intangible, and does not occupy space: it therefore has the source of all its changes within itself, on the occasion of external objects; it therefore has ideas.

 But it has a necessary relation to all parts of the universe: it therefore has ideas relative to the entire universe; the elements of the vilest excrement therefore have an infinite number of ideas.

-Their ideas, it is true, are not very clear; they lack apperception, as Leibniz says—they lack within themselves the intimate awareness of their thoughts; but they have confused perceptions of the present, the past, and the future.
+Their ideas are not very clear.

+They lack apperception, as Leibniz says—they lack within themselves the intimate awareness of their thoughts; but they have confused perceptions of the present, the past, and the future.

 He admits 4 kinds of monads: